Farzy/farzy.org/content/books/le-journal-dun-ingénu-démile-bravo/index.en.md

 lastmod: 2021-11-28T13:57:35+00:00
 draft: false

-description: "Reading a little dark with "Le journal d’un ingénu" by Emile Bravo.
-This volume, the first of a series by Bravo, is part of "reboots" of Spirou by contemporary authors"
+description: Reading a little dark with "Le journal d’un ingénu" by Emile Bravo.
+This volume, the first of a series by Bravo, is part of "reboots" of Spirou by contemporary authors
 tags:
 - Bande Dessinée
 - Critique